Primitive Type pointer1.0.0[−]

 'a

 is arbitrarily chosen and does not necessarily reflect the actual lifetime of the data.
-In particular, for the duration of this lifetime, the memory the pointer points to must not get mutated (except insideUnsafeCell
+In particular, while this reference exists, the memory the pointer points to must not get mutated (except insideUnsafeCell

 ).